renovatebot/renovate/docs/usage/configuration-options.md

 ### concurrentRequestLimit

-Setting this value will limit the number of concurrent outstanding requests for any host it applies to.
-It should be used only if a datasource is rate limiting Renovate or having problems with the load.
+Usually the default `concurrentRequestLimit` is fine, but you can use `concurrentRequestLimit` to limit the number of concurrent outstanding requests.
+You only need to adjust this setting if a datasource is rate limiting Renovate or has problems with the load.
+The limit will be set for any host it applies to.

 ### enableHttp2